EricZinda/Perplexity/docs/pxHowTo/pxHowTo070ActionVerbs.md

 The `apply_operations()` method takes a list of operations to apply, but in this case we're only doing one.
 Those two lines of code record that we want to delete a particular file, but they don't actually *do* it yet.
 Later, when we have the final solution group, we can gather all of the `Operations` that were done to the solutions in the group and call `apply_operations()` on the one single state we want to represent the new world.

 Doing things in this more roundabout way solves two problems.
 Recall that the solver builds a list of all solutions (conceptually) and then groups them into solution groups.
 We don't want files *actually being deleted* during this phase because some of the solutions might not be used!
 Furthermore, each solution in a group will only have a subset of the files deleted.
-Using operations allows us to both delay state changes as well as apply them to a single state which can represent the "new state of the world" once we know what to do.
+Using operations allows us to both delay state changes as well as apply them *all* to a single state which can represent the "new state of the world" once we know what to do.

 Now we can write the basic implementation of "delete":